Meir Mazuz: Background

 Mazuz was born in Tunis, Tunisia to noted sage and scholar Rabbi Matsliah Mazuz, who was a judge in the high court of Tunisia and the dean of the original Kisse Rahamim yeshivah in Tunis, which he founded in 1963.
-Following the assassination of Matsliah by an Arab nationalist in 1971, Meir and his brothers Tsemah and Rahamim fled to Israel, where they re-established their father's yeshiva in Bnei Brak.
+Following the murder of Matsliah by an Arab nationalist in 1971, Meir and his brothers Tsemah and Rahamim fled to Israel, where they re-established their father's yeshiva in Bnei Brak.

 The yeshiva became an elite institution that, apart from producing knowledgeable scholars, sought to make them into leading rabbis.
 It follows the traditional approach to learning done in Tunisia for centuries.
 The yeshiva later started its own press, the Rav Matsliah Institute (Mechon HaRav Matsliah) that prints the works of R. Matsliah Mazuz as well as other Jerban or Tunisian scholars, and prayer books and tikkunim based on the customs of Jerba.
 The yeshiva is connected to seven Talmud Torahs for Sephardic children throughout the country.

-Mazuz died in 19 April 2025 after a long battle with illness and a deterioration in his health.
+Mazuz died on 19 April 2025 after a long battle with illness and a deterioration in his health.
 He was 80.
 His funeral was attended by thousands.
 His brother Tsemah will succeed him as the dean of Kisse Rahamim.

 Views

-Mazuz espoused a method of learning traditional to Tunisian Jews (though historically it was common to most Sephardic communities, originating from the influential Darkhe Ha-Talmud of R. Yitshak Campanton [1360–1463]) and was its principal exponent responsible for its dominant position among Sephardic approaches to learning.
+Mazuz espoused a method of learning traditional to Tunisian Jews (though historically it was common to most Sephardic communities, originating from the influential Darkhe Ha-Talmud of R. Yitshak Campanton (1360–1463)) and was its principal exponent responsible for its dominant position among Sephardic approaches to learning.

 Mazuz strongly encouraged the study of Hebrew grammar and of pronouncing the words in prayer and study with precision and clarity.
 He himself would speak in a highly traditional pronunciation even in his everyday speech.
 Part of the "Tunisian approach" he taught involves accounting for and understanding the purpose and meaning of every single word of the text being studied.

+Mazuz was strongly homophobic, blaming COVID-19 and Meron disaster on homosexuality.
+Mazuz was also extremely arabophobic, he made comments in 2023 in support of Baruch Goldstein, the Jewish doctor who killed 29 Palestinian worshipers in Hebron in 1994, saying that the mass murder prevented a disaster because “the Arabs put axes, guns and knives under their prayer rugs.
+There was a big danger.
+The danger was averted thanks to that Jew.”